Zumarta/zumarta.github.io/_posts/2020-10-26-Internal-Writeup.md

+Let's solve the machine: **Internal** available on [TryHackMe](https://tryhackme.com).

+## Introduction
 First of all this is my first writeup after solving a machine.
-I solved a few of TryHackme machines before, but these were all a lot more guided and easier and without any rabbit holes (or at least I did not find them).
+I solved a few of TryHackMe machines before, but these were all a lot more guided and easier and without any rabbit holes (or at least I did not find them).

 I hope it helps you to solve this machine like it helped me to read Writeups.

-## Introduction
-We are going to solve the machine: **Internal** available on [TryHackMe](https://tryhackme.com).
 Before working with the machine, add an entry to your `/etc/hosts` mapping the IP (in my case `10.10.190.47`) to `internal.thm`.

 ## Recon